vshn/puppet-opendkim/README.md

 ## Example

-The following will configure OpenDKIM to listen on localhost:8891, sign mails received from 203.0.113.0/24 with a automatically generated wildcard key.
+The following will configure OpenDKIM to listen on localhost:8891, and to sign mails received from 203.0.113.0/24.

+Mails from the sender domains example.net / example.org will be signed using the example key, mails from other sender domains will be signed using the default key.

 ```yaml
 classes: